 Although anything with a sharp point can cause a puncture wound to a cat, most cat puncture wounds are caused by other cats and their sharp teeth.
 As described above, they can be deep wounds that can become infected.

 Most puncture wounds can be treated very successfully if they are caught early enough, but they are notoriously hard to spot.

 To help you look for them, cats usually receive puncture wounds when they are fighting toe-to-toe or when they are running away.
 Check around the head, ears, and back of the neck, before looking at the hind legs, rump, and the base of the tail.

 While a puncture is not usually considered an immediate emergency, since bleeding is minimal, bacteria like Clostridium tetani or Pasteurella multocida may be present in the wound.

 Clostridium tetani can cause tetanus infections and Pasteurella multocida can lead to the development of abscesses.

 Veterinarians can flush out wounds to remove the bacteria and they can also prescribe antibiotics to kill pathogenic microorganisms that remain in the wound.

-You will need a syringe, like an oral syringe used to give animals medication.
+You will need a syringe, like an oral syringe you use to give animals medication.

-You can use plain water in the syringe to flush out debris or a saline solution.
+You can use plain, sterilised water in the syringe to flush out debris from the wound, or a saline solution.
 Plain water will not kill bacteria, so a saline rinse is a better option.

 You can purchase a saline solution at your local pharmacy or you can make one easily at home.